arojunior/redux-localstore/README.md

 ### Reducer example

-To populate the initalState from localStorage, import **_defineState_** method from `'redux-localstore'`, pass your `defaultState` as first parameter and the reducer key as second. (note that it's using currying)
+To populate the initalState from browser storage, import **_defineState_** method from `'redux-localstore'`, pass your `defaultState` as first parameter and the reducer key as second. (note that it's using currying)

 ```javascript
 import { defineState } from 'redux-localstore';